KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 | ``--seed``     | Seed to set random state for hmmscan. (default: 42)                                           | Optional    |
 +----------------+-----------------------------------------------------------------------------------------------+-------------+

-You can view the complete command line options using ``autometa-markers -h``
+You can view the complete command-line options using ``autometa-markers -h``

 The above command would generate the following files: